TheCodeCartel/mergify-test-service/README.md

 This service is to demonstrate how to use Mergify as a pull request tool!

-We now have labels in the conditions!
+We now have labels in the conditions using logical and!!